NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Conclusion

 \section{Conclusion}

-We set out to address two barriers to generating fully-functional neural networks: the coupling of weight generation and fixed matrix dimensions, and the permutation symmetries that make MLP parameterizations inherently unaligned.
-Neural Network Diffusion Transformers (NNiTs) resolve the first by replacing global vectorization with patch representation, so widening a layer corresponds to generating additional tokens rather than changing the token space.
-We also resolve the second barrier by leveraging Graph HyperNetworks (GHNs) with a CNN decoder, which induces consistently organized weight tensors with reliable local correlations, making patch-based modeling feasible.
+In this work, we set out to address two barriers to generating fully-functional neural networks: the coupling of weight generation and fixed matrix dimensions, and the permutation symmetries that make MLP parameterizations inherently unaligned.
+The Neural Network Diffusion Transformers (NNiTs) resolve the first by replacing global vectorization with patch representation, so widening a layer corresponds to generating additional tokens rather than changing the token space.
+We resolve the second barrier by leveraging Graph HyperNetworks (GHNs) with a CNN decoder, which induces consistently organized weight tensors with reliable local correlations, making patch-based modeling feasible.

-With this structure in place, NNiT treats discrete architecture tokens and continuous weight patches as a single multimodal sequence, enabling both joint architecture-weight generation and conditional weight synthesis.
-On ManiSkill3, this design yields robust zero-shot generalization to architectures and widths unseen during training, while vectorized baselines fail.
+With this structure in place, NNiTs treat discrete architecture tokens and continuous weight patches as a single multimodal sequence, enabling both joint architecture-weight generation and conditional weight synthesis.
+We demonstrate that on ManiSkill3, this design yields robust zero-shot generalization to architectures and widths unseen during training, while vectorized baselines fail.